Email Writing Tips: An Easy Guide

 (Source: Spark)

-For example, if you are emailing someone with an invitation to attend an event, you would want to first make that clear in the subject.
-You would then greet the person, tell more about the event while making a call to action for the person to follow-up, and end with a closing statement and signature if you have one.
+For example, if you are emailing someone with an invitation to attend an event, you want to first make that clear in the subject.
+You then greet the person, tell more about the event while making a call to action for the person to follow-up, and end with a closing statement and signature if you have one.
 Modeling your emails in this manner will help to ensure that you deliver a clear and concise message that provides all of the necessary information to your recipient.

 How to Write an Email in ParagraphAI in 1 Easy Step